 The course covers the basics of Photovoltaic (PV) technology and systems.
 The curriculum includes the study of sun and earth geometries and relationships, solar energy, PV terminology, equipment and processes, site assessment, system design, the electrical principles of solar systems, the operation and installation of critical components, troubleshooting, and PV economics.
-This course includes a laboratory section that has experiments and activities specifically designed to facilitated knowledge acquisition of course subject matter.
+This course includes a laboratory section that has experiments and activities specifically designed to facilitate knowledge acquisition of course subject matter.
 The hands-on laboratory component will introduce the student to safety, PV tools, PV measurements and wiring required in building a photovoltaic array.
-The course is designed to prepare the student to take an industry-based entry-level PV Systems exam.
-Prerequisite(s): EET 101
+The course is designed to prepare the student to take an industry-based entrylevel PV Systems exam.
+Students must register for a lab component of this course.

-Co-requisite(s): EETL 270 3 lecture and 3 laboratory hours per week 4 credit hours
+Prerequisite(s): EET 101 3 lecture and 3 laboratory hours per week 4 credit hours